wiktorszczurek/wiktorszczurek/README.md

 - 📫 How to reach me **wiktor.szczurek1@gmail.com**

+- ⚡ Fun fact **I have a particular fondness for night-time coding sessions.
+There's something about the quiet and solitude of the night that really fuels my creativity and focus when I'm in front of my computer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/wiktoroip" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="wiktoroip" height="30" width="40" /></a>